 The Benefits of Taking a Relationship Break

-But that it's not always possible.
+But that it's not always the case.

 When a Relationship Breaks Down